mmobec/secoem/README.md

 ## Example

 The repository contains a ready-to-run example that requires no additional data download.
 It is configured via the default `config.yaml` and uses the scenario family `FTC_2024_10`.
+If desired, there is a more complicated 100-scenario example included as well named `FTC_202407_202412_c92_sc100`.
+Running this example is significantly more computationally heavy.

 ### Energy Community Assets